MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/project-management/project-integration.md

 [!include[banner](../includes/banner.md)]

-Planning and maintaining a project schedule can be complex and project managers need to use tools that help them manage this task.
+Planning and maintaining a project schedule can be complex, so project managers need to use tools that help them manage this task.
 Integration with Microsoft Project Client provides support to open and manage a project work breakdown structure.
 The project manager can publish any changes back to the Finance and Operations project work breakdown structure.